Roman Catholic Brahmin: Origins

+Although most now carry Portuguese surnames, some have retained the knowledge of their ancestral pre-conversion surnames; such as Bhat, Kamat, Nayak, Pai, Prabhu, Shenoy, Shett & others.
+The konkanised variants of these surnames are Bhôtt, Kāmot, Nāik, Poi, Porbų (Probų), Šeņai, Šet etc. However, only Pundit, Bhatta, Shenoy (Shenvi) & Joshi suggest Brahminical roles; such as priesthood, astrology, etc. The meanings of the other surnames are as follows: Kamath (cultivator or landholder), Nayak (military leader), Dessai (headman), Pai/ Prabhu (lord), Baaliga (soldier) & so on.
+The Gaud Saraswat Brahmin subcaste was created by Shenoi Goembab in the 19th century, Shenoi found the supporting genealogy of GSBs in the writings of the Christian Brahmin Jose Gerson da Cunha, during this time the Brahminhood of Saraswats was denied by Hindu Marathi Brahmins & Jose was labeled a "defiled Christian" by a Mahratti-speaking Saraswat Brahmin.

 Mudartha is a unique surname to be found among some Bamonn families that hail from Udipi district in Karnataka.
-There is also a population of Saarodi (Christian Cxatrias), but Bamonns constitute the largest caste in the Mangalorean Catholic community.
-Most Mangalorean Catholic Bamonn families trace their patrilineal descent to Goud Saraswat Brahmins.
-There were a few historical instances in the Mangalorean Catholic community, wherein some Protestant Anglo-Indians were admitted into the Bamonn fold by Catholic priests at the time of their conversion to Catholicism, their descendants are known as Pulputhru Bamonns (Pulpit Bamonns).
+Some Mangalorean Catholic Bamonn families trace their patrilineal descent to Konkani Saraswat Brahmins.
+There was one instance in the Mangalorean Catholic community, wherein some Protestant Anglo-Indians were admitted into the Bamonn fold, by Catholic priests at the time of their conversion to Catholic Christianity, their descendants are known as Pulputhru Bamonns (Pulpit Brahmins).

-A 1976 genetic analysis study conducted on three groups of Saraswat Brahmins and one group of Goan Catholic Bamonns in Western India, confirmed the historical and ethnological evidence of a relationship between Goan Catholic Bamonns and Chitrapur Saraswat Brahmins.
+In 1976, a genetic testing study conducted on three groups of Goan Saraswat Brahmins & one group of Goan Catholic Bamonns in Western India; confirmed the historical and ethnological evidence of a relationship between, Goan Catholic Bamonns & Chitrapur Saraswat Brahmins.
 The study further revealed that intergroup differences between the subject groups suggested a genetic closeness, with genetic distance ranging from 0.8 to 1.5.

+such as the Pinto brothers Jose Antonio and Fransisco from the famous Goan noble family joined the army of Baji Rao II in Poona (Pune), after trying to overthrow Portuguese rule in the Conspiracy of the Pintos.